 The Company believes that adherence to high corporate standards is a key condition for ensuring transparent, responsible and trustworthy governance that contributes to the successful development of the Company and the achievement of consistently high financial performance.

-Directors of the Bank of Russia.
-The provisions of the Corporate Governance Code of PJSC
+The core principles of the Corporate Governance Code of the Company:

 The Board of Directors is accountable to the shareholders for the development and successful implementation of the long-term development strategy of the Company, as well as for the establishment of milestones for evaluating the management performance efficiency and, ultimately, for evaluating this efficiency.
 The executive bodies of the Company are accountable to the Board of Directors and the General Meeting of Shareholders of the Company.

 The corporate governance system protects the rights of shareholders and ensures their equal treatment.
 The Board of Directors provides all shareholders with the opportunity to receive timely protection in the event of a breach of their rights.
 Moreover, the Company does not allow discrimination based on gender, skin colour, or religion.
 We strive to ensure equality within the Company, and our dedication is manifested in the fact that expertise, consistently high performance and displaying adherence to the Company’s values are a necessary and sufficient condition, as well as the only guarantee of career growth and promotion within the Company.

 The Company ensures proper disclosure and free access for all interested parties to reliable information on the Company’s operations, including data on its financial position, social and environmental indicators, ownership and governance structure.